-Parents meet with the SENCo and class teacher termly to discuss concerns and set targets for the following term using an Individual Education Plan (IEP).
-IEPs are completed for children with a Statement/EHC plan or for other children who need additional and extra support known as Special Educational Needs Support (SENs).
+Parents meet with the SENCo and class teacher termly to discuss concerns and set targets for the following term using an Individual Learning Plan (ILP).
+ILPs are completed for children with a statement or EHC or for children who require an ILP but don't have a statement or EHC.
 The concerns are discussed and actions are noted.
-An annual review is held to update progress and provision for those with a Statement/EHCP.
-An open door policy is used for parents to access the Learning Support Coordinator/Pastoral Support as and when is needed at an appropriate time.
-A meeting can be arranged to meet with the SENCo.

-Pupils progress is tracked or if they are working below Year 1 level, their progress will be recorded using P scales/BSquared.
+An annual review is held to update progress and provision for those with a statement or EHC.
+An open door policy is used for parents to access the SENCo and Learning Support Coordinator as and when is needed at an appropriate time.
+Pupils are tracked using Classroom Monitor or if they are working below Year 1 level, their progress will be recorded using P scales.
 Progress is formally updated termly by the class teacher and fed back to the SENCo.